unitejs/engine/assets/README.md

 Some of the fields are used to generate the ./assets/favicon/manifest.json which is used by some browsers when the web site is pinned.
 The manifest.json also contains fields (shortName) used by Progressive Web Apps (pwa) should one of your buildConfigurations have the pwa flag enabled.

-There are also properties for the index page loading spinner which can be customised, to remove the spinner entirely just leave the entries as empty strings.
+There are also properties for the index page loading spinner which can be customised, to remove the spinner entirely just leave the entries as empty arrays.
 The appLoaderStyle and appLoader entries can be any valid html you like, they both have the {THEME_COLOR} and {THEME_BACKGROUND_COLOR} substitutions applied to them from the other variables in the json file.

 ``` json
 {